teamneusta/pimcore-presentation-bundle/README.md

 * update pipelines to add bundle to composer repo, see e.g. testing-framework
 * Refactor SimpleSlideRenderer
 * automate reveal-js installation (npm? just include it and be done with it?)
-* make `revealJsPublicPath` a twig global or something / do not require it to be added to every render call
-* fix layoutBase for editing mode